top of page

 "The best ideas often refocus our attention on what was there all along.
 Erin Stewart Mauldin’s Unredeemed Land is no exception." -- Matthew Stith, author of Extreme Civil War

-"Beautifully written and deeply researched, Unredeemed Land is the first book to place the Civil War and emancipation at the center of the history of southern agriculture." -- Megan Kate Nelson, author of Ruin Nation
+"Beautifully written and deeply researched, Unredeemed Land is the first book to place the Civil War and emancipation at the center of the history of southern agriculture." -- Megan Kate Nelson, author of Saving Yellowstone

 About